-So, you’re looking for “sailing lessons near me” in Newcastle, Tynemouth, Whitley Bay, Cullercoats or nearby places – and you want to learn to sail?
+You’re searching for “sailing lessons near me” in Newcastle, Tynemouth, Whitley Bay, Cullercoats, or nearby areas?.
+You want to learn to sail.
 Great choice – its good exercise, stimulates the brain – and gets you outdoors.
 You’ll love it !
 And Tynemouth is an interesting place to sail.

-We’re a small and friendly group & want you to enjoy your introduction to sailing at Tynemouth – in the River Tyne estuary (and occasionally out at sea).
-If you live in the area – or are at University nearby – we are a convenient coastal sailing location for learning to sail.
+We’re a small, friendly group.
+We want you to enjoy your intro to sailing at Tynemouth, in the River Tyne estuary (and sometimes at sea).
+If you live in the area, or are at a nearby university, we are a good spot for learning to sail.
+We are a coastal sailing location.
 This page should help you to start sailing, so join us, learn to sail & have fun on (and off!) the water: it’s easier and cheaper than you think.

-If you have sailed before, we would be delighted to welcome you to the club – whether for a chat, or to restart your sailing.
-Sunday morning coaching sessions for returners and improvers might be a great way to get back into the sport if youve been away from it for a bit.
+If you have sailed before, we would be delighted to welcome you to the club.
+You can chat or restart your sailing.
+Sunday morning coaching sessions could be a great way to return to the sport if you’ve been away for a bit.
 Sundays from March to September.
 We have all the gear you’d need.

 See this link from the BBC about starting to sail.

-We have a facebook page – here – for those that want to engage with us on that platform
+We have a Facebook page – here – for those who want to engage with us on that platform.

-There are many routes to becoming a regular sailor; a couple of these are shown below
+Many routes lead to becoming a regular sailor; a couple of these routes appear below.

-- Do a taster day, RYA1, then RYA 2 courses in early summer year 1 then weekly coaching on Sunday mornings plus some ad hoc social sailing.
-Then year 2 transition to sailing independently with more Sunday coaching and maybe adding some racing
+- Do a taster day, RYA1, then RYA2 in early summer, year 1.
+Then, weekly coaching on Sunday mornings and some ad hoc social sailing.
+Then, year 2, transition to sailing independently.
+Do more Sunday coaching and add some racing.

-- Come along with a friend that has a 2 person boat & “crew” for them – you’ll learn lots, including how to turn a capsized boat back over (a fairly common occurrence, but not dangerous when you have the right gear)
+- Come along with a friend who has a 2-person boat.
+“Crew” for them.
+You’ll learn a lot, including how to right a capsized boat.
+It’s a common, but safe, occurrence if you have the right gear.

-If you do get grabbed by the sailing bug, there are typically details of a small number of boats for sale on the notice board or on the site, and there is plenty of help and advice available to help you buy.
+If the sailing bug bites you, there are usually a few boats for sale on the notice board or the site.
+There is also plenty of advice to help you buy one.

 Typical session: